HomeSmartMesh/smart_home_3d_webapp/README.md

 # How to

-1. Caution, this step is not user firendly: There is no automated way yet to retrive the user authorisation.
-It is first required to create a `./user.json` file with the user authorisation.
-Modify `main.js` to replace hue init with the create_user function :

-    `//hue.init();`

-    `hue.create_user();`

-After pressing the hue gateway button and loading the page, the use will be logged in the console.
-It is required to write it in the file `./user.json`

-    {
-        "username":"x-xXxXxXxXXXxxxxxxxxxX"
-    }
+## Create your own home model

-1. create your own home 3d model, with custom properties or edit the json file `./3d_models/home.gltf` to rename the hue field with theyour own hue lights names as known by the hue gateway.
+The created home model should have custom properties.
+It is also possible to use the existing home model file and edit it as it is a json format : `./3d_models/home.gltf`.
+It is possible to rename the `hue: ` field with your own hue lights names as known by the hue gateway.

 Example below :